tslug/bash_helpers/README.md

 entries is a few bytes per dependency file, the target pathname, the generation function name, and less than 30 bytes for the rest.

-Using the --difference option will spawn an md5sum (md5 on OSX) subprocess.
+Using the --different option will spawn an md5sum (md5 on OSX) subprocess.
 No other options will create a new process.

 ## Performance Tips